 4. Earth's pharmacy

-Over 25% of all modern medicines are derived from plants found within the Rainforest, yet only 1% of the plants that grow there have actually been studied for their medicinal value.
-Do the math on that one.
-Vincristine, extracted from the rainforest plant Periwinkle, is one of the world’s most powerful anticancer drugs.
+Over 25% of all modern medicines are derived from plants found within the Amazon Rainforest, yet only 1% of the plants that grow there have actually been studied for their medicinal value.
+Do the math on this one.
+It's hard to imagine with the staggering amount of biodiversity that exists here that there are not currently sitting a plethora of undiscovered plants which could cure sicknesses and diseases that currently have no cure.
+Vincristine for instance, extracted from the rainforest plant Periwinkle, is one of the world’s most powerful anticancer drugs.
 It has dramatically increased the survival rate for acute childhood leukemia since it’s discovery.

 5. Our best defense against climate change